SEAF-CS/csiem-marvl/README.md

 ### Running aed-marvl for polygon time-series plots

-- For the aed-marvl polygon-timeeries plotting, open Matlab (version 2020 or later), go to the local `csiem-marvl` folder and add the paths to tools/libraries by entering:
+- For the main `aed-marvl` *polygon-timeseries* plotting, open Matlab (version 2020 or later), go to the local `csiem-marvl` folder and add the paths to tools/libraries by entering:
  ```
  addpath(genpath('./'))
  ```